noahc3/PegaScape/README.md

 ## What can PegaScape be used for?

-With PegaScape, you can easily reboot from a stock Switch console running firmwares between 1.0.0-3.0.0 into full custom firmware and emuMMC.
+With PegaScape, you can easily reboot from a stock Switch console running firmwares between 1.0.0-3.0.0 and 4.0.1-4.1.0 into full custom firmware and emuMMC.
 You can also install the Fake News entrypoint to make accessing PegaScape easier, and access the Homebrew Menu without running full custom firmware if you prefer.

+**This means an easy-to-use entrypoint to fully featured CFW on 4.1.0 IPATCHED units.**

 ## Which scripts are supported on what firmware versions?